Dream Big Sweepstakes: Rules

 ALL PARTICIPATING ENTRANTS AND PARTIES HEREBY WAIVE THEIR RIGHT TO JURY TRIAL WITH RESPECT TO ALL CLAIMS AND ISSUES ARISING OUT OF OR RELATING TO THIS SWEEPSTAKES WHETHER SOUNDING IN CONTRACT OR TORT, AND INCLUDING ANY CLAIM FOR FRAUDULENT INDUCEMENT THEREOF.

-11. Privacy: By entering and providing the required entry information, entrants acknowledge that Coastal Living, Cooking Light, Food & Wine, Health, InStyle, Money, MyRecipes, Real Simple, Southern Living, and Travel + Leisure may also send information, samples or special offers it believes may be of interest to entrant, or other information or goods offered by its marketing partners.
-Personal information collected from online entrants is subject to the Coastal Living, Cooking Light, Food & Wine, Health, InStyle, Money, MyRecipes, Real Simple, Southern Living, and Travel + Leisure Privacy Policies, which can be found at https://subscription.timeinc.com/storefront/privacy/coastalliving/generic_privacy_new.html?dnp-source=I, https://subscription.timeinc.com/storefront/privacy/cookinglight/generic_privacy_new.html?dnp-source=E, https://subscription.foodandwine.com/storefront/privacy/foodwine/generic_privacy_new.html, https://subscription.timeinc.com/storefront/privacy/health/generic_privacy_new.html?dnp-source=E, https://subscription.timeinc.com/storefront/privacy/instyle/generic_privacy_new.html?dnp-source=E, https://subscription.timeinc.com/storefront/privacy/time/generic_privacy_new.html?dnp-source=E, http://www.myrecipies.com/PrivacyPolicy.html, https://subscription.timeinc.com/storefront/privacy/realsimple/generic_privacy_new.html?dnp-source=E, https://subscription.timeinc.com/storefront/privacy/southernliving/generic_privacy_new.html?dnp-source=E and https://subscription.travelandleisure.com/storefront/privacy/travelleisure/generic_privacy_new.html?dnp-source=E.
+11. Privacy: By entering and providing the required entry information, entrants acknowledge that Coastal Living, Cooking Light, Entertainment Weekly, Food & Wine, Health, InStyle, Money, MyRecipes, People Magazine, People en Espanol, Real Simple, Southern Living, and Travel + Leisure may also send information, samples or special offers it believes may be of interest to entrant, or other information or goods offered by its marketing partners.
+Personal information collected from online entrants is subject to the Coastal Living, Cooking Light, Entertainment Weekly, Food & Wine, Health, InStyle, Money, MyRecipes, People Magazine, People en Espanol, Real Simple, Southern Living, and Travel + Leisure Privacy Policies, which can be found at https://subscription.timeinc.com/storefront/privacy/coastalliving/generic_privacy_new.html?dnp-source=I, https://subscription.timeinc.com/storefront/privacy/cookinglight/generic_privacy_new.html?dnp-source=E, https://subscription.timeinc.com/storefront/privacy/ew/generic_privacy_new.html?dnp-source=E, https://subscription.foodandwine.com/storefront/privacy/foodwine/generic_privacy_new.html, https://subscription.timeinc.com/storefront/privacy/health/generic_privacy_new.html?dnp-source=E, https://subscription.timeinc.com/storefront/privacy/instyle/generic_privacy_new.html?dnp-source=E, https://subscription.timeinc.com/storefront/privacy/time/generic_privacy_new.html?dnp-source=E, http://www.myrecipies.com/PrivacyPolicy.html, https://subscription.timeinc.com/storefront/privacy/people/generic_privacy_new.html?dnp-source=E, https://subscription.timeinc.com/storefront/privacy/pespanol/generic_privacy_spanish.html?dnp-source=E, https://subscription.timeinc.com/storefront/privacy/realsimple/generic_privacy_new.html?dnp-source=E, https://subscription.timeinc.com/storefront/privacy/southernliving/generic_privacy_new.html?dnp-source=E and https://subscription.travelandleisure.com/storefront/privacy/travelleisure/generic_privacy_new.html?dnp-source=E.

 13. Winner Confirmation: For a written confirmation of the winner (available after Friday, December 14, 2018 send a self-addressed, stamped envelope (no later than Friday, January 11, 2019, to: Dream Big Sweepstakes, Winner Confirmation Request, PO Box 25466, Rochester, NY 14625.